pelican-eggs/eggs/game_eggs/neverwinter_nights_ee/README.md

 ### Installing custom modules

 Custom modules are modules made my other players and distributed for consumption.
-They come in all shapes and sizes, and can be found readily on in the internet.
+They come in all shapes and sizes, and can be found readily on the internet.
 The most popular community for this is the [Neverwinter Vault](https://neverwintervault.org/project/nwnee/module/land-thuul).

 Assuming you are using the [Neverwinter Vault](https://neverwintervault.org/project/nwnee/module/land-thuul), find the module you want to download.
 Download the corresponding files and upload them to the appropriate directories on your server.
-All custom modules (and custom data in general) lives in the `user` directory.
+All custom modules (and custom data in general) live in the `user` directory.

-The table below shows the different file types that you could potentially find in a custom module and which directory they need to be placed.
+The table below shows the different file types that you could potentially find in a custom module and in which directory they need to be placed.
 Some modules may deviate and require that some files be place into the `override` folder.
 Be sure to read the description of the modules and any README files to ensure these are place appropriately.

 | File type | Folder | Purpose |
 | --- | --- | --- |